Do You Get To Keep Your Tax Refunds in Bankruptcy?

 The answer is generally yes!
 Many clients live paycheck‑to‑paycheck and find themselves running out of money for necessities and the end of each month and will need to keep all of their tax refunds.
 Some clients also receive large tax refunds each year because they receive Earned Income Credits and/or Additional Child Tax Credits.
 Most courts allow you to keep your Earned Income Credit and Additional Child Tax Credit.

 Some clients also receive large tax refunds each year because they are over‑withholding from their paychecks (paying more than what is required).
 This problem would be compounded if your trustee requests you turn over all or a portion of your tax refunds.
-Some courts allow you to prorate the portion of your tax refund created from over withholding and other credits in your monthly income (Schedule I) and then show why you need those funds to pay for living expenses (Schedule J).
-In general, if you can show that your prorated tax refunds and credits are necessary to pay for reasonable living expenses the court will allow you to retain those funds.
+Some courts allow you to prorate the portion of your tax refund created from over-withholding and other credits in your monthly income (Schedule I) and then show why you need those funds to pay for living expenses (Schedule J).
+In general, if you can show that your prorated tax refunds and credits are necessary to pay for reasonable living expenses, the court will allow you to retain those funds.

-While the answer to above question is generally yes, it is best that you ask an experienced bankruptcy attorney this question because some courts have different rules and the facts of your case may differ.
+While the answer to the above question is generally yes, it is best that you ask an experienced bankruptcy attorney this question because some courts have different rules, and the facts of your case may differ.
 Continue reading to learn how to adjust your withholdings so that you can increase your take‑home pay and reduce that portion of your tax refunds created by over‑withholding.